Equity Release – Lifetime Mortgages

 In the same way ordinary mortgages vary from lender to lender, so do lifetime mortgages.

-When considering a lifetime mortgage, there are some thing you need to know.
+When considering a lifetime mortgage, there are some things you need to know

 The minimum age at which you can take out a lifetime mortgage is usually 55.
 We’re all living longer so the earlier you start the more it is likely to cost in the long run.
 You can normally borrow up to 60% of the value of your property.